lvhoaa/ReactTS_HangmanGame/README.md

 ## Installation

-To run the Online Hangman Game locally, follow these steps:
+To run the Hangman Game locally, follow these steps:

 1. Clone the repository or download the source code.
    ```bash